TIBHannover/oer-github-tutorial/tutorial.md

 The [OERSI](https://oersi.org) updates its index every night.
 So you will be able to find your OER the next day either through the search bar or by filtering using the filters on the left (e.g. search for your name in `Author` or setting the `Provider` to GitHub to only show OER from GitHub).

-If you want to immediately see your OER in OERSI, you can use the [record updater](https://oersi.org/resources/pages/de/record_update/).
+If you want to immediately see your changes in the OERSI, you can use the [record updater](https://oersi.org/resources/pages/de/record_update/).

+To take the OER out of OERSI, simply set the status (`creativeWorkStatus`) in the `metadata.yml` to `Draft` or `Incomplete` (or alternatively, you could remove the topic `open-educational-resources`).

 ### Done!
 Congratulations, you did it!